lugq1990/sharing_blogs/cloud_function_with_cloud_storage.md

 Final words, this tutorial is based on the cloud function to load files in bucket into Bigquery, as this is a less expensive and event-driven process, so this is just a demonstration, for real project we just need to focus on the logic that we need to implement.

 If you think this has helped you a bit, that would be enough!!!
+You could find this full blog [here](https://github.com/lugq1990/sharing_blogs/blob/main/cloud_function_with_cloud_storage.md)

 If you would love to learn more about GCP hands-on in Python, please check my [Github repo](https://github.com/lugq1990/GCP_tutorial).
 Hope Python coding.